specterLabsHub/my-talk/apps/docs/docs/editor/blocks/integrations/chatwoot.md

 ## Custom attributes

-You can add these custom attributes that Typebot will automatically fill in for you:
+You can add these custom attributes that MyTalk will automatically fill in for you:

 ### Result URL